 "Rural Makai City Esoterica" is in 11/4, constantly switching between (5+6)/4 and (6+5)/4.

-The part in question has been used at least once in every Touhou game, with varying time signatures!
+"Theme of Eastern Story" has been used at least once in every Touhou game, with varying time signatures!

 In Touhou 11, "Hellfire Mantle" alternates between 10/4 and 3/4.
 ZUN seems to be a fan of oddball time signatures.